TypeRocket/docs/v5/curl-client.md

 $returned = $http->exec();
 ```

-The returned value is a `CurlResponse` object.
+The returned value is a `TypeRocketPro\Utility\CurlResponse` object.